How to Layer Lighting: A Practical Lighting Design Guide

 Designing a room that feels inviting, functional, and visually balanced simply cannot be done without great lighting.
-Once you understand how to layer lighting properly, you can create the atmosphere and flow of your space, the way you want.
+In room lighting design, once you understand how to layer lighting properly, you can create the atmosphere and flow of your space, the way you want.
 Instead of relying on one bright ceiling fixture, you can build a thoughtful mix of lights that shape the room in different ways.
+This lighting design guide offers practical lighting design tips and shows how to layer lighting using clear, repeatable steps for any home.

 Start With the Purpose of the Room

 Before you bring in fixtures or choose bulbs, look at how the room truly works for you.
+One of the most reliable lighting design tips is to map activities to zones so the plan serves your routine.
 Every space has unique rhythms: perhaps you unwind, work, cook, or entertain there.
-When you’re clear about the purpose, you can create a smart lighting strategy that ultimately gives you what you want.
+When you're clear about the purpose, you can create a smart lighting strategy that ultimately gives you what you want.
 Look at where you stand, sit, read, gather, and walk.

 These everyday moments tell you where to brighten and where to soften.
 Instead of thinking about lighting for the entire room at once, think in zones.